 String trimmer line comes in a range of thicknesses or sizes.
 For light work, such as trimming grass, 0.065″-0.085″ should be sufficient.
 For thicker grass and weeds, a line in the 0.085″-0.110″ range will get the job done, and for thicker underbrush, anything thicker than 0.110″ will work.

-One note for the cordless string trimmer users: thicker strings will have an effect on your power and runtime.
+One note about cordless string trimmers: thicker strings will affect power and runtime.
 As the thickness of the line jumps up, more wind resistance affects the cutting head, slowing down the speed at which the engine can rotate the cutting head.
 Higher voltage and beefier cordless trimmers (see: the EGO Power Head String Trimmer) will probably be able to manage thicker gauge string trimmer line more efficiently, but lower voltage models might struggle with a thicker line.
 Generally, it’s best to refer to the manufacturer’s recommendation for string size.

 String Trimmer Line Shaping